FlightControl-User/x16-flash/README.md

 Ensure that your ROM has been correctly flashed by testing your program or testing the onboard rom upgrade!

-If you have an issue with a ROM, you always have the possibility to downgrade the ROM version if needed by reflashing an older version of a ROM.BIN file.
+If you have an issue after a ROM upgrade, you always have the possibility to downgrade the ROM version if needed by reflashing an older version of a ROM.BIN file.
+However, since ROMs cannot be endlessly re-flashed it is highly recommended to first test your programs using the available emulators.